WCSCourses/HumanGenEpi/manuals/Sample_array_QC/Sample_array_QC.md

 # Sample-based and Variant-based Quality Control (QC)

 ## Objectives
-In this practical, you will learn the basic steps of data quality assessment and perform QC on genotype data that are typically carried out in genome wide association studies (GWAS).
+In this practical, you will learn the basic steps of data quality assessment and QC on genotype data that are typically carried out in genome-wide association studies (GWAS).
 * [Sample QC](#Sample-QC)
 * [Variant QC](#Variant-QC)